SrdjanMilic/Simple-Blog-CMS/README.md

 - form input checking and validation
 - guarded routes
 - JWT authorization
-- material design

-### This will be implemented and fixed
+## Waithing to be implemented and fixed
 - there is no working pagination yet
 - there is no file up-loader for images
 - there is no editor formating options